Subdivisions of Equatorial Guinea

 According to Article 3 of the Constitution of Equatorial Guinea, the country is divided for administrative and economic purposes into regions, provinces, districts, and municipalities.
 In practice, the provinces serve as the first-level administrative divisions.
 Municipalities are subdivided into village councils and neighbourhood communities.
 Many of the sub-municipal entities are grouped into urban districts, which remain subordinate to municipalities and are distinct from districts proper.

 Regions

-Equatorial Guinea is divided into a continental region known as Río Muni, and an insular region comprising Bioko, Annobón, Corisco, Elobey Grande, Elobey Chico, Mbañe, Conga, Leva, Cocotero and other smaller islets.
-The islets of Mbañe, Conga, and Cocotero are subject to a territorial dispute with Gabon, pending resolution at the International Court of Justice.
+Equatorial Guinea is divided into a continental region known as Río Muni, and an insular region comprising Bioko, Annobón, Corisco, Elobey Grande, Elobey Chico, Mbañe, Conga, Leva, Cocoteros and other smaller islets.
+The islets of Mbañe, Conga, and Cocoteros were subject to a territorial dispute with Gabon until 2025, when the International Court of Justice ruled in favour of Equatorial Guinea.

 Provinces

 Equatorial Guinea is divided into eight provinces (capitals appear in parentheses):